Houses in Multiple Occupation (HMOs)

 The Licensing and Management of Houses in Multiple Occupation and Other Houses (Miscellaneous Provisions) (England) Regulations 2006.
 Regulation 8 and Schedule 3 (2), as amended by the Licensing and Management of Houses in Multiple Occupation (Additional Provisions) (England) Regulations 2007.

-• an adequate number of baths/showers, toilets and wash-hand basins suitable for personal washing for the number of persons sharing these facilities; and
+- an adequate number of baths/showers, toilets and wash-hand basins suitable for personal washing for the number of persons sharing these facilities

-• where possible there should be a wash hand basin with appropriate splashback in each occupiers living accommodation.
+- where reasonably practicable, there must be a wash hand basin with appropriate splashback in each occupier’s living accommodation

 Locally agreed guidance